iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 3. Install Cortex CLI and log in as instructed in the `documentation <https://iqm-finland.github.io/cortex-cli/readme.html#installing-cortex-cli>`__
 4. Set the environment variable as instructed by Cortex CLI after logging in
 5. Run ``$ python bell_measure.py --server_url https://demo.qc.iqm.fi/cocos`` – replace the example URL with the correct one
-6. The output should show almost half of the measurements resulting in '00' and almost half in '11' – if this is the case, things are set up correctly!
+6. If you're connecting to a real quantum computer, the output should show almost half of the measurements resulting in '00' and almost half in '11' – if this is the case, things are set up correctly!

 Installation